 - You have to click Company Preferences

-- You can do this in QuickBooks by simply marking the Use Audit Trial checkbox as selected and then click Ok
+- You can do this in QuickBooks by simply marking the Use Audit Trial checkbox as selected and then clicking Ok

-- Once done with that, QuickBooks start keeping the record for all the changes and modifications that are updated by the users
+- Once done with that, QuickBooks start keeping a record of all the changes and modifications that are updated by the users

-- You can always customize your reports according to your needs like you can change the fonts, display, and resize, etc.
+- You can always customize your reports according to your needs you can change the fonts, display, resize, etc.

 How to Erase an Audit Trail in QuickBooks?

-Here are the steps involves that helps you to erase an Audit Trial in QuickBooks:
+Here are the steps involves that help you to erase an Audit Trial in QuickBooks.